matrix-org/matrix-ios-sdk/README.rst

 =====
 The tests in the SDK Xcode project are both unit and integration tests.

-Out of the box, the tests use one of the home servers (located at http://localhost:8080) of the "Demo Federation of Homeservers" (https://github.com/matrix-org/synapse#running-a-demo-federation-of-homeservers) .
+Out of the box, the tests use one of the homeservers (located at http://localhost:8080) of the "Demo Federation of Homeservers" (https://github.com/matrix-org/synapse#running-a-demo-federation-of-homeservers) .
 You have to start them from your local Synapse folder::